jlfaucher/executor5-bulk/incubator/ooSQLite/doc/ooSQLite-ReadMe.txt

                              foodsPristine.rdbx
                              ------------------

-The binary database file, foodsPristine.rdbx, located in the misc directory, was created from a database definition file, foods.sql, included in the example code that accompanies the book:
+The binary database file, foodsPristine.rdbx, located in the samples/misc directory, was created from a database definition file, foods.sql, included in the example code that accompanies the book:

 "Definitive Guide to SQLite", Second Edition, by Grant Allen and Mike Owens, published by Apress.